thylong/ian/README.rst

 - Possibility to extend with other packages

 # TODO v0.1
-- Make "env" and "packages search" asynchronous
 - "--all" option for repo
-- Support Ubuntu in setup
+- Support APT in setup

 # TODO v0.2
 - Specific package management with Ian
 - Add a project set <field_name> <value> to set the config from the terminal
 - Add tests
-- tmux compliance

 Contributing
 ============